Abbon-Corporation/second-brain/README.md

 - Never forgot something important in your works
 - Easy to organize your information
 - Easy to find stored information

+---
+Made with ❤️ by Nae for Abbonion